 Last but not least, penetration tests are performed to find out the extent of potential damage that can be done.
 This information is vitally important to the top management because it allows understanding what areas require investment to prevent future attacks.
 Knowledge is power, and knowing the weaknesses of your system can help you avoid getting hacked.

 No system is perfectly secure; no system is without flaws and weaknesses.
 If you are convinced yours is safe and sound, you just don’t know about potential vulnerabilities yet.
-This is why penetration testing is one of the best decisions you can make to secure the future of your business.
+Hacken's specialists know how to secure the future of your business.